Habend History, Family Crest & Coats of Arms

 Early History of the Habend family

-Another 67 words (5 lines of text) covering the years 1273, 1770 and 1656 are included under the topic Early Habend History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Habend research.
+Another 34 words (2 lines of text) covering the years 1273, 1770 and 1656 are included under the topic Early Habend History in all our PDF Extended History products and printed products wherever possible.

 Habend Spelling Variations